MarkBuffalo/coronavirus-stats/README.md

 3. **FACE** - Don't touch it
 4. **SPACE** - Keep safe distance
 5. **HOMES** - Stay if you can

+# Why did you make this?

+There's a lot of misinformation surrounding the coronavirus pandemic.
+You've probably heard a million and a half people downplaying the severity for months.
+This bot attempts to show you basic stats that the average person can understand.

+Please get your information from the [Center for Disease Control](https://www.cdc.gov/coronavirus/2019-ncov/index.html), the [World Health Organization](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) and reputable media outlets.
+Many people do not have your best interests in mind; some are ignorant, some are malicious.

+A lot of well-meaning people are pushing bogus information without realizing it.
+Most major media companies, [including CBS](https://www.cbsnews.com/live-updates/coronavirus-disease-covid-19-latest-news-2020-03-21/), vet their information before airing it, so stick with these reputable media outlets.

 # Table of Contents